 \subsection{Analysis on Hypergraph Augmentation}

-Different combinations of augmentation strategies may affect the effectiveness of dual-contrastive learning.
-To evaluate this impact, we analyze the influence of various augmentation combinations on model performance.
-In the experiments, we uniformly apply a masking rate of 0.4, with results shown in Fig.~\ref{fig: aug}.
-From this, we can draw several conclusions: 1) Combining different data augmentation methods generally improves model performance, especially when different augmentation strategies are applied to the two views separately.
-This practice is generally more effective than using a single strategy.
-2) Perturbing the hypergraph structure (i.e., ED) typically yields relatively stable positive gains, whereas perturbing the hypergraph feature (especially NF) tends to yield negative gains.
-The main reason for this is that perturbing the structure introduces greater diversity, which helps the model learn more stable higher-order correlations.
+Different combinations of augmentation strategies may influence the effectiveness of contrastive learning.
+To evaluate the impact of data augmentation, we first compare the performance of an ablated model without augmentation (\ie \model w/o Aug) in the Table ~\ref{tab: Abaltion_mv1} and ~\ref{tab: Abaltion_mv_2}.
+The results show that the augmentation module provides consistent performance gains for the \model framework.
+We further analyze how different augmentation combinations affect model performance.
+In the experiments, we use a fixed masking rate of 0.4 across all strategies.
+As shown in Fig.~\ref{fig: aug}, several conclusions can be drawn: 1) Combining different augmentation methods generally improves model performance, particularly when distinct strategies are applied to each view, which is often more effective than using a single strategy; 2) Perturbing the hypergraph structure (\ie ED) typically yields stable positive gains, while perturbing hypergraph feature (especially NF) tends to degrade performance.
+This is primarily because structural perturbations introduce greater view diversity and variability, which helps the model learn more robust high-order correlations.